What to Include

 What to look for in an automated price monitoring system:

-- Real-time Alerts – Getting notified in a timely fashion allows you to act quickly to address and stop violations before they cause a domino effect.
+Getting notified in a timely fashion allows you to act quickly to address and stop violations before they cause a domino effect.
 You should utilize a system that can notify you of violations as soon as they occur to keep your enforcement up to date in real-time.

-- Automated reporting with actionable insights – It’s one thing to mine your retailers’ prices in real-time, it’s another to go beyond the raw data.
+It’s one thing to mine your retailers’ prices in real-time, it’s another to go beyond the raw data.
 No one wants to scan through lines of prices looking for one that’s lower than the rest.
 You’ll want to receive reports isolating the most important information that you can take immediate action on.
 Some reports you should highly consider generating:

 - Violation Data – At the most basic level, you’ll want to know: What are the total number of retailers violating MAP, and who are they?
 On how many products?
 By how much?
 Which resellers are violating your policy the most?